 Create call extensions on your paid text ads, like this:

 This ad still has the option to click through to your landing page.
 You can also run call-only campaigns (on mobile devices only), that only give the option for a click to call:

 You can set-up these campaigns so they only display to people in your service area and only show when you are available to take phone calls.
 If your budget for paid advertising is limited, this is a good bang for your buck.

 Video remains one of the most underused pieces of marketing material for local businesses like landscape designers, even though it’s one of the most effective.

 In about a minute, a commercial can say – and show – virtually everything necessary to convince a lead you’re right for them.
 You can convey your main value offering, slip in a customer testimonial, and show a moving gallery of your best work.
 Finish it off with a strong call to action, and the phone will be ringing.

 Very few landscaping businesses do a good job with video, which is surprising because the work lends itself so well to visual mediums.
 Create a video, embed it on your landing pages, and optimize it for search on YouTube.
 With a modest investment, you can effectively separate yourself from the competition.

-Beyond this type of commercial, you can also do short videos of completed jobs and feature them on your YouTube channel, as well as embed them on your website.
+Beyond this type of commercial, you can also do short videos of completed jobs and feature them on your YouTube channel, share them on social media, as well as embed them on your website.
 Use your phone and free video editing apps.
 Amature videos can still be effective, and the personal touch is a great way to introduce yourself to new leads.

 #5.
 Facebook Marketing and Advertising